valoherie/GDS-SWE-mini-project/README.md

 	![image](https://user-images.githubusercontent.com/23149027/225761748-d12a2b0d-5b07-4fe0-8131-489a7a33f616.png)

-# Current limitation & future enhancements
+# Current limitation and future enhancements